 The UCLA Department of Urology provides cutting edge diagnosis and treatments, and supports a staff of renowned physicians, surgeons and researchers.
 Demonstrating continued excellence in the field of Urology, the UCLA Department of Urology along with its varied Centers of Excellence, is often the subject of stories in newspapers, magazines, and journals.
 The Department also frequently issues news releases to keep the community informed on the latest developments in urology, the treatments available at UCLA, and various milestones within the Department.
 We include here a collection of recent stories, and an archive of older articles, for your further information.

-UCLA Urology ranks as one of the top four in the nation by U.S.News & World Report for the 25th consecutive year.
+UCLA Urology ranks as one of the top four in the nation by U.S.News & World Report for over 20 years.
 To be included on the Best Hospitals Honor Roll, a medical center must be ranked very high in at least six of the 16 specialties.

 Article on health.usnews.com > | Story on uclahealth.org >